runtimeverification/javamop/README.md

 1. Java Agent

   Java [agents](http://docs.oracle.com/javase/6/docs/api/java/lang/instrument/package-summary.html) make it         possible to instrument programs running on the JVM.
-This option is the easiest to use.
+This option is the easiest one to use.
 Moreso, the user does not   need AspectJ compiler (ajc), or to know how to resolve dependencies in the target program.
 However, using this    option may incur more runtime overhead, since it weaves the code at runtime.

 2. Static Weaving

-  Compared to the Java Agent option, Static Weaving has better performance, but it requires the user to know the    dependencies of the target program and how to use ajc.
+  Compared to the Java Agent option, Static Weaving has better performance, but it requires the user to know how to use ajc and resolve all the dependencies by himself/herself.

 (For a description of all JavaMOP options, please type the following at any time: ```javamop -h```)